RubenCasal/Object-detection-360/README.md

 ## Overview

-`tracker_360` is a ROS 2 package that enables real-time object detection on 360° equirectangular panorama images.
-It uses stereographic sub-projections to divide the panorama into four views, detects objects individually, and reprojects the detections onto the panorama.
+`panoramic_object_detector` is a ROS 2 package developed for real-time object detection on 360° equirectangular panoramas captured using the **Ricoh Theta Z1** camera.

+It leverages stereographic sub-projections to divide the full panorama into four overlapping views, performs detection independently on each, and accurately reprojects the bounding boxes back into the original panoramic image.

-This package has been specifically designed to solve the common problem of **duplicate detections** at the horizontal seams of 360° images.
-Objects crossing the 0°/360° boundary — such as people partially visible on each side of the panorama — can often be detected twice.
-Our method uses custom reprojection and merging logic to robustly **unify duplicated detections**, as illustrated below.
+The system is explicitly designed to address the issue of duplicate detections along the horizontal seams of 360° imagery — especially at the 0°/360° boundary, where objects like people or vehicles often appear split and detected multiple times.
+A custom merging strategy is applied to robustly unify overlapping detections, as illustrated below.

 <p align="center">
 <img src="./readme_images/duplication_problem.png" alt="Duplicated Object Problem" width="600">